-Gifts help the Alzheimer's Association provide help and hope to the estimated 116,000+ people in Minnesota and North Dakota facing dementia.
+With your support, the Alzheimer's Association provides help and hope to the many families in Minnesota and North Dakota facing dementia.

 Our vision is a world without Alzheimer's disease.
 Our mission is to eliminate Alzheimer's disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.